simon-panek/code-401-dotnet-prework/README.md

 this is a brand new language, and it is important for you to become familiar with it and really understand the differences between C# and every other language out there.
 Learn and determine why one would choose C# for a project over another.

-Total ETA to complete the prework is ~8 hours.
 You do not need to do a lot of work every day.
 Spread it out evenly to do a bit every day before the first day of class.
 Do not let a day go by without spending your time practicing.